Whirlpool Jet in Niagara Falls (New York)

 We were having a go-with-the-flow vacation (and the weather didn’t always cooperate), but this is one of those experiences that needs a reservation.

-The water is still freezing (ok, maybe not freezing, but very cold) and we were soaked.
+The water was still freezing (ok, maybe not freezing, but very cold), and we were soaked.
 All of our feet and shoes were completely wet after the ride.
-We were glad we brought a change of clothes and an extra pair of shoes.
+We were glad we had brought a change of clothes and an extra pair of shoes.

 Things you’ll need to bring: